SavourySnaX/RetroEditor/README.md

 # Retro Editor Thingy - Very much WIP
 ## About
 Plugin based editor, for working on creating hacks of old games.
+Uses libretro plugins to provide edit and play without requiring external emulators.
+Plugins are shipped in source form, allowing modifications / development directly in the editor.

 ![Screenshot](screenshot.png)